- Salary

 INSURANCE

 Insurance will become an ever-increasing part of your life.
-There is professional liability, home and auto, office and, the most important, life and disability insurance.
+There is professional liability, home and auto, office, life and long-term disability insurance.
 Here is some information to consider about life and long term disability insurance.

 Life Insurance

-Most people need at least some life insurance.
-Some need more than others and some need different types.
-There are, however, a number of fundamental truths to consider when looking at life insurance.
-Before going into detail, the current PARO-CAHO collective bargaining agreement provides all residents with life insurance equal to two times their salary.
+There are a number of options to consider when looking at life insurance.
+Before going into detail, keep in mind that the current PARO-OTH collective agreement provides you with life insurance equal to two times your salary.
 You should note that this benefit ceases upon completion of your residency.

 How Much Life Insurance Do I Need?

-Life insurance should provide for the finalizing of debts and last expenses in the event of a premature death and also provide a replacement income for those left behind.
-While discussion of these issues can seem somewhat morbid, planning for such unexpected events is essential to establishing a secure financial future for you and your family.
-While an individual with no dependents or debts will not have to arrange for an ongoing income for survivors, they should at least leave something for their next of kin to cover the cost of a funeral and some final expenses.
-On the other hand, an individual in a relationship with children, a mortgage and a large line of credit should be considering a much larger amount of coverage in the event of a premature death.
+Life insurance should provide for the finalizing of debts and last expenses in the event of a premature death and also provide a replacement income for those dependants left behind.
+Discussions of these issues can seem morbid, for sure, but planning for such events is essential to establishing a secure financial future for your dependents.
+These are a couple of scenarios to consider.
+If you have no dependents or debts and do not have to arrange for an ongoing income for survivors, then, at the very least, consider leaving something to cover the cost of a funeral and other final expenses.
+On the other hand, if you’re in a relationship, are a parent, have a mortgage or line of credit then you should be considering a larger amount of coverage in the event of premature death.
 The planning should consider which debts to pay off, and should provide a nest egg to cover expenses associated with single parenting.
 Each partner in the relationship might need a different amount of insurance depending on individual income as well as the future plan in the event that their partner dies.

-Insurance needs change throughout one’s lifetime, so a re-evaluation every few years is prudent.
-It is conceivable to reach a point where one’s life savings reach a level where life insurance is unnecessary.
-At this point one is said to be “self-insured”.
+Insurance needs change throughout your lifetime, so a re-evaluation every few years is prudent.
+It is conceivable to reach a point where your life savings reach a level where life insurance is unnecessary.
+This is what the insurance industry refers to as self-insured.

-In order to determine just how much life insurance an individual needs, one should consult a financial planner or one of the many financial planning guides available on the market.
+To determine how much life insurance you need, consult a financial planner or one of the many financial planning guides available on the market.

 You should also keep in mind that you can normally only purchase life insurance when you are healthy so incorporate this into your plans.